-Many installers choose our UX 2.0 panel for their basement projects.
+Many installers and DIYers choose our UX 2.0 flat panel for their basement and frame wall projects.
 It’s a perfect product for the application and it has all the right features in just the right amounts: R-8.5 continuous insulation, rot-resistant framing, drainage channels, electrical raceways and a simple, stackable interlocking design.
-The UX panels are designed to be the most cost-effective solution for base-level code requirements.
+The UX flat panels are designed to be the most cost-effective solution for base-level code requirements and continual comfort.

 Staying ahead may be especially important if you have a home built after 2009.
 Inquire with local officials about of your regional R-Value requirements.
 While building codes vary by region, we have found that new construction needs the insulation to meet R-10 in the material alone.

-The UX panel can exceed an R-10 requirement, but only when used as part of a complete wall assembly.
+The UX 2.5 flat panel can exceed an R-10 requirement, but only when used as part of a complete wall assembly.
 All together, UX walls generally achieve a minimum of R-11.08 and, due to their design, actually outperform traditional wood-framed R-13 walls.
-The benefit of EX panels is that the material starts at a continuous R-10 and can easily beat out a wood-framed R-15.
+The benefit of EX 2.5 flat panels is that the material starts at a continuous R-10 and can easily beat out a wood-framed R-15.

-In some cases, it’s possible to install a UX wall too fast.
+In some cases, it’s possible to install a UX flat wall too fast this is not a problem if you are using fasteners.
 The PL Premium adhesive has about a 30-45 minute open time before it starts to cure and the final set begins.
 At this time it is important not to move the panels or you could compromise the bond strength.
 We sometimes recommend bracing lower panels against the wall so that higher panels do not push them out.
-The bottom line is that EX is tighter.
+The bottom line is that EX flat panel is tighter.

 The tightness of EX contributes two primary benefits.
 The first is a more effective continuous insulation.
 Remember the age-old days of taping seams?
 We don’t and we’re not really sure what R-value that millimeter of material was supposed to provide either.
 The second benefit is structural self-leveling.
 Tighter interlocks work like the temporary bracing we mentioned above.
 They keep the EX barrier truer and straighter, enabling it to bridge over cups, bows and other irregularities in the concrete wall.